Saguaro: Fruit

 The ruby red fruits are 6 to 9 cm long and ripen in June, each containing around 2000 seeds, plus sweet, fleshy connective tissue.

 The fruits are often out of reach and are harvested using a pole (made of two or three saguaro ribs) 4.5 to 9 m long, to the end of which cross-pieces, which can be made of saguaro rib, catclaw, or creosote bush, are attached.
 This pole is used to hook the fruits or knock them free.

 Saguaro seeds are small and short-lived.
 Although they germinate easily, predation and lack of moisture prevent all but about 1% of seeds from successful germination.
 Seeds must wait 12–14 months before germination; lack of water during this period drastically reduces seedling survival.
 The existence of nurse plants is critical to seedling establishment.
 Palo verde trees and triangle bursage represent important nurse species.
 They act by regulating temperature extremes, increasing soil nutrients, and reducing evapotranspiration, among others.
 While nurse plants reduce summer temperature maxima by as much as 18 C-change, they are more important in raising winter minimum temperatures, as extended frosts limit the range of saguaros.

-Native American Indians of the Southwest would make bread from the ground seeds of saguaro.
+Native Americans of the Southwest would make bread from the ground seeds of saguaro.